Teksta versija

 (2) If the parties are unable to agree on the conciliation, the Ombudsman shall provide an opinion containing the evaluation of the facts established in the verification procedure.

-(3) The opinion of the Ombudsman may contain a recommendation regarding the rectification of the established violation, and also, where necessary, other recommendations.
+(3) The opinion of the Ombudsman may contain a recommendation for the rectification of the established violation, and also, where necessary, other recommendations.

 (4) The opinion shall be of recommendatory nature.